jrandleman/EScheme/doc/modules.md

   created via `define-parameter`.
 Use `dosync-module` for module-relative locking behavior.

-Both variables and macros can be access from a module by using EScheme's
+Both variables and macros can be accessed from a module by using EScheme's
 dot-notation: for example, to access variable `PersonClass` from module `Mod`, we write `Mod.PersonClass`.